Category: NR3 – Research Administrative Assistant

 - Ability to build harmonious working relationships with co-workers, and to interact with the public.

 The University of Ottawa is an equal opportunity employer.
-We strongly encourage applications from women, Indigenous people, persons with disabilities and members of visible minorities.
+The University of Ottawa Centre for Law, Technology and Society is strongly committed to fostering diversity within our community.
+We strongly encourage applications from women, Indigenous people, persons with disabilities and members of visible minorities, as well as members of the LGBTQ2S+ community.

 In keeping with the Accessibility for Ontarians with Disabilities Act, 2005, the University of Ottawa will provide accommodations upon request during the recruitment, selection and assessment process for candidates with a disability.